-I realize now that while I enjoy traveling to other places, I’m happiest exploring and writing about my home state.
+But after years of scrambling to do justice to way too many cities, I decided to bring the blog back home.
+I realized that while I enjoy traveling to other places, I’m happiest exploring and writing about my home state.
 And what a state it is, too.
-I realize how fortunate I am to actually live here.

 And the poppies?

-They’re not only growing in my front yard now, they’re a symbol of thriving in a natural habitat, and a happy reminder to do what I love and leave the rest behind.
+California poppies now grow wild in my front yard along the driveway, a symbol of thriving in a natural habitat, and a happy reminder to do what I love and leave the rest behind.

 If you’ve ever driven into the state from somewhere else, you’ve seen the California Poppy on the highway welcome signs, and the flower also decorates official Scenic Route signs.

 To see the real deal though, drive around California in spring and summer when the poppies are in their most eye-popping, outrageous, ostentatious, full bloom.

 You’ll see California poppies everywhere during the season, from SoCal to the Central Coast to Northern California.
 But the most notable place, with mile-long carpets of poppies, is a state-protected place called Antelope Valley California Poppy Reserve, located in northern Los Angeles County (15 miles west of Lancaster).
 There are other places, of course, but this one is my favorite.

 ALSO SEE: My post on the Antelope Valley Poppies.

 California Poppy Day

 That’s right, this wildflower has it’s own day: April 6.